Wondering if vitamins for cerebral palsy can help reduce some of its symptoms?

 It promotes communication between neurons and regulates neurotransmitter activity.

-Because children with cerebral palsy are prone to learning difficulties and mood swings, ensuring that they are not deficient in zinc can help boost their cognitive abilities and reduce emotional outbursts.
+Because children with cerebral palsy are prone to learning difficulties and mood swings, ensuring that they are not zinc-deficient can help boost their cognitive abilities and reduce emotional outbursts.

 The gut and brain are connected through biochemical signaling.
-This is why when you’re really anxious, you may feel your stomach start to churn.
+This is why people feel their stomachs churn when they’re anxious.

 Good bacteria levels in the gut allow for the production of neurotransmitters that can improve mood and brain function.